Blade runner replicant tech timeline

 Scified Community Stats

-Scified hosts a network of online communities containing 405,845 posts by 48,221 members (7 are online now).
+Scified hosts a network of online communities containing 405,874 posts by 48,235 members (4 are online now).
 The Alien: Earth Series Forum is the most recently active forum.
-The latest Forum topic added was: New Alien: Earth plot details revealed by The Hollywood Reporter
+The latest Forum topic added was: No CGI in Alien: Earth teaser trailer

 VIPWhat are VIP?AdminModeratorSpecial TitleMember